Toghrul: Reign

 In order to eliminate potential rivals, he started by killing his brothers between 1165 and 1171.
 One of them, namely Erke Qara managed to escape and fled to the Naimans, who were a neighboring tribe to the west of the Keraites.
 The two other brothers, Buqa-Timur and Tai-Timur Taïshi were executed.
 However, Toghrul's success was brief because his uncle only known with the title Gurkhan overthrew him.
 Toghrul fled with his daughter and a handful of faithful.
 He tried to get the help of the Merkits to overthrow Gurkhan in turn, but their leader, Toqto'a Beki, refused despite the fact that Toghrul offered him his daughter because the Keraites were very numerous.
-Being unsuccessful, Toghrul went to see the father of Temujin, Yesugei.
+Being unsuccessful, Toghrul went to see the father of Temüjin, Yesugei.
 He chose to help Toghrul because he had previously fought a battle with the Keraites against the Tatars.
 The Keraites were surprised when Yesugei attacked without having time to prepare.
-Despite the fact that the Keraits were much more numerous, their forces were dispersed throughout Central Mongolia.
+Despite the fact that the Keraites were much more numerous, their forces were dispersed throughout Central Mongolia.
 Toghrul resumed the command of the Keraites, and Gurkhan fled.